-Contractor will propose maintenance schedule and life-cycle replacement for systems and equipment.
+The Contractor will propose a maintenance schedule and life-cycle replacement for systems and equipment.
 The government will approve the plan.

-5.1.
+- 5.1.
 [XXX] will periodically evaluate the contractor's performance by appointing a representative(s) to monitor performance to ensure services are received.
 [XXX] representative will evaluate the contractor's performance through intermittent on-site inspections of the contractor's quality control program and receipt of complaints from [XXX] personnel.
 [XXX] may inspect each task as completed or increase the number of quality control inspections if deemed appropriate because of repeated failures discovered during quality control inspections or because of repeated COR complaints.
 Likewise, [XXX] may decrease the number of quality control inspections if performance dictates.
 [XXX] will also receive and investigate complaints from various customer locations.
 The contractor shall be responsible for initially validating COR complaints.
-However, the [XXX] representative shall research the validity of complaint(s) in cases of disagreement with contractor's resolution.

-5.2.
-When all pre-final inspection discrepancies have been corrected, the COR will conduct the final inspection with all or as necessary some of the following: program manager, [XXX] representatives, the Contractor, and any subcontractors.
-Acceptable quality level is 100%.
+However, the [XXX] representative shall research the validity of complaint(s) in cases of disagreement with the contractor's resolution. - 5.2.
+When all pre-final inspection discrepancies have been corrected, the COR will conduct the final inspection with all or, as necessary, some of the following: program manager, [XXX] representatives, the Contractor, and any subcontractors.
+The acceptable quality level is 100%.

-5.3.
-Preventive maintenance and warrantees (included in the Contract and covered by the contractor) will be performed on all systems quarterly.
-Acceptable quality level is 100%.

-5.4.
-Documented processes performed and any deficiencies found upon completion of maintenance will be submitted within five working days to COR.
-Acceptable quality level 100%.

-5.5.
-Components that are found not to operate properly or exceeds the components' lifecycle during preventive maintenance will be repaired or replaced by the contractor will submit a written estimate to the COR.
-Acceptable quality level 100%.

-5.6.
-A written request for government funding must be approved before contractor initiates matters beyond inclusive contracted actions, warrantees, upgrades, updates and licenses.
-Acceptable quality level should be 100%.
+- 5.3.
+All systems will receive quarterly preventive maintenance and warranties (included in the Contract and covered by the contractor).
+The acceptable quality level is 100%. - 5.4.
+Documented processes performed and any deficiencies found upon maintenance completion will be submitted to COR within five working days.
+The acceptable quality level is 100%. - 5.5.
+Components found not to operate properly or exceed their lifecycle during preventive maintenance will be repaired or replaced by the contractor, who will submit a written estimate to the COR.
+The acceptable quality level is 100%. - 5.6.
+A written request for government funding must be approved before the contractor initiates matters beyond inclusive contracted actions, warranties, upgrades, updates, and licenses.
+The acceptable quality level is 100%. - 5.7.

-5.7.
 The maintenance report will include the following minimum information: the date and time of the service call, the location of the access control system or CCTV, the repairs performed, and the name of the technician performing the repairs.
-Acceptable quality level should be 100%.
+The acceptable quality level is 100%.

-6. Protection, Security and Safety Policies.
+6. Protection, Security, and Safety Policies.